 1) St Louis Pizza

 Before coming to St Louis, I thought I knew all the pizzas.
-I’ve had New York pizza, California Pizza Kitchen, and Chicago pizza soup.
+I’ve had New York pizza, California Pizza Kitchen, and Chicago pizza casserole.
 But I had no idea that there was any such thing as St Louis style pizza.
 I always love making doughy new friends, so I was excited to experience these wonders.
-We sampled our St Louis pizza pie at Guido’s on the Hill.
+We sampled our St Louis pizza pie at Guido’s on the Hill, which I recommend whether or not you are on the food tour.

 Guido’s was founded by a Spanish immigrant named Segundo Carretero.
 He and his family still run the restaurant, serving Spanish and Italian cuisine to the locals.
 Just in case you don’t believe that they are a real family, the restaurant is coated in adorable black and white photos.